The psychoactive effects of cannabis are well documented, and it has suffered greatly from the stigma surrounding it as a recreational drug.

 Hemp oil or CBD oil?

 However, CBD oil is taken directly from cannabis flowers, leaves, and stalks that contain up to 15 percent CBD (150,000 ppm).
-The extraction process is completely different and is what sets the CBD content apart.
+Therefore, the extraction process is completely different and is what sets the CBD content apart.

 CBD and THC